Safeguarding runs through our school like a message in a stick-of-rock

 Waterside Academy is committed to safeguarding children.

-Should you have any concerns regarding a child's safety, please contact our Designated Safeguarding Leader (DSL) or a Deputy DSL who can all be contacted via the office.
+Should you ever have any concerns, regarding a child's safety or well-being, please contact our Designated Safeguarding Leader (DSL) or a Deputy DSL immediately - we are always here to listen and help out!

 DSL - Mr T Mills-Bishop (Head Teacher)